kakadigi/kakadigi.github.io/README.md

 # Karya Kami Digital Landing Page

 Welcome to the Karya Kami Digital landing page repository.
-This web page is built with NextJS version 12.x and utilizes the Chakra UI design system version 1.8.x for a sleek and modern design.
-We also use React icons for the icons, Prettier for code formatting, and Jest for testing.
+This web page is built with [NextJS version 13.x](https://nextjs.org/learn/basics/create-nextjs-app) and utilizes the [Chakra UI design system version 2.8.x](https://chakra-ui.com/docs/components) for a sleek and modern design.
+We also use React icons for the icons, [Prettier](https://prettier.io/) for code formatting, and [Jest](https://jestjs.io/) for testing.

 ## Requirements